 CBL Course Tags: LSA Faculty can submit their course for a Community-Based Learning (CBL) course designation

-Include 5 course evaluation questions related to community engagement recently added to the Registrar's bank of end-of-term course questions
+Include any of these 5 course evaluation questions related to community engagement on your end-of-term evaluations.

 - Developed by Jeffrey Howard, former Ginsberg Center Associate Director for service-learning, widely used by colleges and universities across the country